Bella Hadid, The Weeknd Sending Secret Messages? What You Need To See

 Bella Hadid and The Weeknd may have split back in November, but the former couple keeps getting linked to each other.
 The Weeknd has been spotted kissing pop star Selena Gomez back in January and the two have since been on a whirlwind romance.
 Though the exes are doing their best to move on in their own way, fans have speculated that the two are sending each other secret messages through their respective work.

-The Weeknd, 27, finally drop the video to his new single “I Feel It Coming” featuring Daft Punk, which has been burning up the airwaves and the music charts.
-And, of course, fans think that his music video features a Bella Hadid, 20, lookalike.
+The Weeknd, 27, finally dropped the video to his new single “I Feel It Coming” featuring Daft Punk, which has been burning up the airwaves and the music charts.
+And, of course, fans think that his music video features a Bella Hadid lookalike.
 The video shows The Weeknd, whose real name is Abel Tesfaye, singing alone on a plane before he is joined by a mysterious brunette woman who dances with him.

-Their affair is short-lived as the couple turned to stone before Daft Punk made an appearance at the end of the five-minute video, reports Life & Style.
+Their affair is short-lived as the couple turned to stone before Daft Punk made an appearance at the end of the five-minute video, according to Life & Style.
 Fans quickly speculated that his love interest bears a striking resemblance to Bella Hadid.
-However, she is an actually a Japanese model and actress who goes by the name Kiko Mizuhara, 26.
+However, she is actually a Japanese model and actress who goes by the name Kiko Mizuhara, 26.

 “Is it me or the girl in his video kinda looks like Bella,” one fan wrote on YouTube.